kmacierzanka/GettingCleaningData_CourseProject/CodeBook.md

 This code book describes each variable in the `step5data.txt` file which is created into the working directory by `run_analysis.R`.

-### Variables
+## Introduction

 There are 180 observations and 88 variables in `step5data`.
 The names of variables 3-88 were created using the `paste()` function (as described in the `README.md` file).
 Their names follow the general format of "mean of ..." where the "..." corresponds to the original variable names in the zipped files.
-The descriptions below are taken based on the original zipped file `features_info.txt`.
+The descriptions below are based on the original zipped file `features_info.txt`.

 Each observation is `step5data` is mean of observations for each activity and each subject.
 The description of this calculation is provided in `README.md`.

 The variable column number is followed by the variable name in quotiation `""` marks.

+### Variables and Descriptions

 [1] "activityname" - the name of physical activity during which smartphone was active (one of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING" or LAYING")
 [2] "id" - subject id (1-30)